 The Testimony of John the Baptist

 The incident in which the voice was heard coming from a cloud occurred when Jesus went to John the Baptist to be baptized by him.
 John the Apostle says that “John the Baptist was sent as a witness to the light [Jesus] that people might believe in him.”
-(John 1:7) John claimed himself to be (John 1:23) the voice of the one crying in the wilderness that Isaiah foretold calling people to repent and to make way for the Messiah (Is.
-40:3)
+(John 1:7) John claimed himself to be the voice of the one crying in the wilderness that Isaiah foretold calling people to repent and to make way for the Messiah.
+(John 1:23, quoting Isaiah 40:3)

 The Testimony of Premonitions

-Indeed, John the Baptist’s role was foretold from before his birth by visitations and visions experienced by his parents at separate times and in separate ways (Luke 1:5-23; 57-63 and 67-79) that John would be the one to call people to “prepare the way for the Lord” and “make straight paths for him” as foretold by the Prophet, Isaiah.
-(Mark 1:1-3; Luke 3:3-4; and John 1:19-23).
+Indeed, John the Baptist’s role was foretold from before his birth by visitations and visions experienced by his parents at separate times and in separate ways.
+(Luke 1:5-23; 57-63 and 67-79) In those visions, his parents were told that John would be the one to call people to “prepare the way for the Lord” and “make straight paths for him” as foretold by the Prophet, Isaiah.
+(Mark 1:1-3; Luke 3:3-4; and John 1:19-23)

 Thus, key people received forward-looking visitations and visions that were fulfilled years later as they were originally described.
 The same is true of Jesus when Mary and Joseph were separately visited by angels (Luke 1:26-38 and Matt.
-1:18) and instructed about his birth.
+1:18), foretelling his birth.

 The Testimony of Prophecies

 More importantly, perhaps, the birth, life and death of Jesus was foretold generations and centuries before.
-As referenced above, John the Baptist took his instruction from the Prophet Isaiah as foretold to his parents.
-Jesus said to the religious leaders who were struggling to accept Jesus for who he claimed to be, “You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me….”
+As referenced above, John the Baptist took his instruction from the Prophet, Isaiah.
+Jesus said to the religious leaders who were struggling to accept him for who he claimed to be: “You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me….”
 (John 5:39-40)

-Jesus, after his resurrection, explained to his disciples, “beginning with Moses and with all the prophets… the things concerning Himself in all the Scriptures” (Luke 24:27), and he helped them understand what the Scriptures (which would have been the Old Testament), said about him.
+Jesus, after his resurrection, explained to his disciples, “beginning with Moses and with all the prophets… the things concerning Himself in all the Scriptures” (Luke 24:27), and he helped them understand what the Scriptures (which would have been what we call the Old Testament), said about him.
 (Luke 24:45-47)

 Throughout the Gospels and elsewhere in the New Testament, references are made in places too numerous to recount here to the statements in the Old Testament that find their fulfillment in Jesus.
+The Gospel of Matthew, in particular, which was written primarily to the Jews, is full of examples of prophetic fulfillment in the things Jesus did.
 Thus, the specific and general ways in which Jesus fulfills Old Testament prophecies bears witness to Jesus.